Cloudxtreme/sshkey-manager-1/README.md

     ```

     This need the sudo permission to copy file `ssh` to `/etc/bash_completion.d/`.
+    After running the script, you need to open another terminal to check it work.

     ps: more information of autocomplete configuration, see [here](https://debian-administration.org/article/317/An_introduction_to_bash_completion_part_2)